-Your company’s online presence will stagnate if your customers don’t know who you are.
+Your company’s online presence will stagnate if your customers don’t remember who you are.
 That’s why you need to zero in on your brand voice.
 In this article, we’ll help you get clear on how to communicate with your audience across various channels within your business.
-You’ll also learn:
+You’ll learn:

 - Why your brand’s voice matters.